CHARLES KIEFEL AM

 Chairman

-In November 2024 Charles was appointed Vice Chair of the GFCC having been voted into the role by delegates from 30 member countries.
+In November 2024 Charles was appointed Vice Chairman of the GFCC having been voted into the role by delegates from 30 member countries.
 Charles has been involved with GFCC since 2013.

-Since 2018, Charles has served as Co-Chair, Australian Advisory Board on Competitiveness.
+Charles is the Chairman and Co-Founder, Australian Advisory Board on Competitiveness.
 Initially, he was appointed by the Australian Federal Government to strategise and champion new ideas to drive productivity, prosperity, and economic growth for Australia and U.S.

 Since 2024, he is an Advisory Board Member for EC Pohl & Company Private Wealth.